 There are a set of temporary visas that are accepted by banks when a loan application is made.
 If you are on one of those visas and you hold a job with a regular income, your chances are better.

 While applying to study your next course, seek help from an experienced education consultancy in Indonesia.
 They listen to your goals, understand current circumstances and suggest the right path ahead.
-You can get from them information about scholarships, bursaries and other forms of financial support from the government and institutions.
+You can get from them information about scholarships to study abroad, bursaries and other forms of financial support from the government and institutions.
 Make use of those opportunities and bring down your study costs.
 If you are now considering studying in Australia further, book an appointment with our expert counsellors and achieve your goals smartly.